amegahed/NativeBio/README.md

 ## Installation

-Please follow these [instructions](https://www.sharedigm.com/#help/setting-up) to install the Native BioData portal.
+Please follow the instructions in [INSTALL.md](INSTALL.md) to install the software on your web server.

 <!-- LICENSE -->
 ## License